ZachatorCodes/csc2025-assembler/README.md

 ## Part 4
 Create code that allows the storing of values (either constants or from the registers) into specific memory locations.

+## Part 5
+Make sure that values can be moved from register to memory and vice versa.
+Additionally, make sure that blank lines can be handled and that numbers can be read from the console.
+Make sure that adding works between both registers and memory values.